ash0x0/obsidian-cs-notes/Interviews.md

 # Interviewee Questions

-- What does success look like for this position?
+- What does success look like for this position
 	- How will I know if I am accomplishing what is expected of me?
 - What is the last project you shipped?
 	- What was the goal, how long did it take, what were the stumbling blocks, what tools did you use?